 Based on the analysis of basic descriptive statistics as well as visual representation of data, severe skewness for the CCSS reading comprehension measure was detected.
 Although the measure itself was developed to be fairly easy so that it will be sensitive to growth of very low performing students, using the raw data for the CFA analyses resulted in convergence issues for the second and fourth models (models with testlet effect).
-To solve the convergence issues, a subtotal score was recomputed after collapsing the score range from 0 to 2 into 0; resulting in a new subtotal score with four possible scores: 0, 3, 4, or 5 for each of the three 5-item sub- sections of the CCSS measure.
+To solve the convergence issues, a subtotal score was recomputed after collapsing the score range from 0 to 2 into 0; resulting in a new subtotal score with four possible scores: 0, 3, 4, or 5 for each of the three 5-item subsections of this CCSS measure (see Table 2).